TATuP-special topic in issue 2/2022. Deadline for submitting your abstract: 30 September 2021

 - names and institutional affiliations of cooperating Special Topic guest editors,

 - the relevance of the Special Topic for the journal’s TA profile (e.g. problem oriented research, interdisciplinarity, methods, international perspectives, policy advice etc.),

 - the central research questions,

 - the disciplines, or scientific communities addressed by the special topic.

-The "Special Topic" section explores a specific field of technology assessment with around six peer-reviewed papers from different disciplinary perspectives.
+The "Special Topic" section explores a specific field of technology assessment with around six peer-reviewed research articles from different disciplinary perspectives.
 The editorial process begins about 12 months prior to publication with an open call for abstracts to recruit potential authors.

 "Special Topic" guest editors are qualified by their expertise in a specific field of technology assessment.
 TATuP particularly welcomes teams whose members are based at different universities and/or non-university research institutes or who work in different disciplines.
-The guest editors hold authority over the scientific content of the journal section "Special Topic" for one issue: this involves authoring the call for abstracts, evaluating submitted abstracts, selecting authors to submit a full paper and authoring an introductory chapter to the "Special Topic".
-The selected articles as well as the introductory chapter may be published in English or German.
+The guest editors hold authority over the scientific content of the journal section "Special Topic" for one issue: this involves authoring the call for abstracts, evaluating submitted abstracts, selecting authors to submit a full research article and authoring an introductory chapter to the "Special Topic".
+The selected research articles as well as the introductory chapter may be published in English or German.
 In cooperation with the journal’s editorial team, the guest editors manage the editorial process, including the review process together with the external reviewers, until the final acceptance/rejection decision.